ethantanjw/67-250-Web-Deb-Project/README.md

-Web-Dev-Project
+Welcome to Happy Day Dessert Factory

-Created the front end of a website for Happy Day Dessert Factory in Pittsburgh, PA
+The front end of this website was created for Happy Day Dessert Factory in Pittsburgh, PA

 Take a look at the website here: https://ethantanjw.github.io/web-dev-project/